FFmpeg/FFV1/ffv1.md

 ## Configuration Record

-In the case of a bitstream with version >= 3, a configuration record is stored in the underlying container, at the track header level.
+In the case of a bitstream with version >= 3, a Configuration Record is stored in the underlying container, at the track header level.
 It contains the parameters used for all frames.
-The size of the configuration record, NumBytes, is supplied by the underlying container.
+The size of the Configuration Record, NumBytes, is supplied by the underlying container.

 ```c
 function                                                      | type